10Vaibhav/API-Craft-s/README.md

 ### 7.🎯 BoredNoMore
 A web application that helps cure boredom by suggesting activities based on type and number of participants.
 Never run out of things to do again!

+### 8.🤫 Random Secrets Web Application

+A Node.js/Express application that displays random secrets fetched from the Secrets API.

 ## 🚀 Future Projects
 More API-powered projects will be added to this repository.
 Stay tuned!